bpopineau/spelling-pokemon/docs/DEVELOPMENT_NOTES.md

 #### `SceneView.tsx`
 - Loads scene by ID from the URL and displays `SpellingChallenge`.
-- Uses inline styles for background image.
+- Uses inline styles for background image and shows a fallback message if the background image fails to load.
-- TODO: Add error handling for missing background assets.

 #### `SpellingChallenge.tsx`
 - Core game logic.
 Uses Zustand store for XP, hints and Pokémon capture.